uqfoundation/klepto/README.md

 klepto
 ====
-a utility for caching and archiving
+transparent caching to memory, disk, or database

 About Klepto
 ----------